Pollinators and CCC

 The Hastings HMRM program received a CCC mini-grant for a pollinator garden and planted it in summer 2017.
 The garden is by the east side of the Dawson Building.
 It is near the HMRM vegetable garden, which will in turn benefit from the pollinators.

-The Grand Island campus will be hosting a Pollinator Festival on Saturday, October 13 from 12-5 p.m.
-The event will cover what pollinators are, why we should care about pollinators, what we can/should do to help the pollinators and will conclude with a local business panel.
+The Grand Island campus will be hosting a Pollinator Festival on Saturday, September 14, 2019 from 10:00 a.m - 4:00 p.m.
+The event will cover what pollinators are, why we should care about pollinators, and what we can/should do to help the pollinators.

 Environmental Sustainability Director